mbwong/mbwong.github.com/_posts/2014-03-13-programming-for-beginner-economists.md

 ## Leveling up

-###Level 0: (Layperson.)
-Not coding.

-Many people are stuck at this stage.
-They don't know what you're missing out on!

 ###Level 1: (Beginner.)
 Frustration.

 OK great.
 You've started writing code.
 Maybe it's exciting.
 Or more likely it's a totally frustrating experience because you can't quite get the computer to do what you want it to.
 Hang in there!
 Like most things, it gets easy with practice.